 That was all good and well, but I did some investigating on their website when it was almost time to buy another bottle and discovered that you can actually take it to prevent cramps as well and various athletes are already using it for that purpose.
 I'm no athlete, but I gave it a try to started drinking a dose on certain days when I was going to be doing a lot of walking or when it was hot as this is when I usually cramp up.

-It seemed to work pretty well, but it took me another 2 bottles before I was finally convinced that it was working and not just my body stopping it on its own or some sort of placebo effect.
+It seemed to work pretty well, but it took me another two bottles before I was finally convinced that it was working and not just my body stopping it on its own or some sort of placebo effect.
 At this point, I can definitely say with confidence that this stuff works well.
 Maybe not for everyone, but it has worked amazingly for me.
-Learn about using this product for cramps during physical activity via the link below:

 I haven't seen this stuff around, but I did a quick search for other remedies I might have missed out on in an effort to make this article as complete as possible and stumbled across this stuff.
 It is apparently pretty new, and employs a type of magnesium that is more easily absorbed by the body.
 The funny thing about this stuff is that they call it a "cure" when you have to take these pills every day for (presumably) the rest of your life.
 There are also a few bad reviews online, as there are with just about everything.